qianqian121/nd013/project_03_behavioral_cloning/README.md

  This project is really challenging and also has lots of fun.

- To improve the driving behavior in these cases, I spent lots of effort changing different model, recollecting the training data, add more data for the curve, tuning the training parameter, slowing down the throttle/speed, etc...
+ To improve the driving behavior in these cases, I spent lots of effort changing different model parameters, recollecting the training data, add more data for the curve, tuning the training parameter, slowing down the throttle/speed, etc...

-At the end of the process, the vehicle is able to drive autonomously around the track.
-Right before the bridge, there is one spot where the car hit the yellow line then recover back.
-Other than that, the vehicle can run multiple laps without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 I plan to improve my model later to allow full speed finishing the first track, then finish the second track.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 89-115) consisted of a convolution neural network with 9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
+The final model architecture (model.py lines 89-119) consisted of a convolution neural network with 9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
 The input image is split into YUV planes and passed to the network.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)